학술논문

 Abstract

 The concept of Hilbert space fragmentation (HSF) has recently been put forward as a routine to break quantum ergodicity.
-While HSF widely exists in dynamical constraint models, it is still challenging to tune HSF.
-Here, we propose a scheme to tune HSF in a one-dimensional tilted lattice of interacting spinless fermions with periodically driven tunneling.
-The dynamics is governed by effective Hamiltonians with kinetic constraints, which appear as density-dependent tunneling in the weak-tunneling perturbation expansion.
-The kinetic constraint can be tuned via changing the driving frequency, and three different kinds of strong HSF can be engineered.
-In general, the system is strongly constrained and exhibits a strong HSF.
-Two partial resonance frequencies are analytically given by a time-dependent perturbation theory for Floquet systems, at which some kinetic constraints are released and the system exhibits another two different strong HSF.
-We demonstrate the perturbation analysis with exact numerical simulation of the entanglement entropy, the density correlation functions and the saturated local density profiles.
+Although HSF exists widely in models with dynamical constraints, it is still challenging to tune it.
+Here, we propose a scheme to tune the HSF in a one-dimensional tilted lattice of interacting spinless fermions with periodically driven tunneling.
+For weak tunneling strength, the dynamics for a long range of time is governed by effective Hamiltonians with kinetic constraints, which appear as density-dependent tunneling.
+Through a Floquet time-dependent perturbation theory, we analytically derive two different resonance frequencies, at which some particular tunneling processes are resonant.
+At the nonresonance frequencies, the system is strongly constrained and exhibits a strong HSF.
+At the two different resonance frequencies, the kinetic constraints are partly released and the system exhibits another two different strong HSFs.
+We can tune the HSF by changing the driving frequency.
+We support the perturbation analysis with exact numerical simulation of the entanglement entropy, the density correlation functions, and the saturated local density profiles.
 Our result provides a promising way to control HSF through Floquet engineering.